Setting up Visual Studio Code

 How can I do a 'clean' uninstall of VS Code?

-If you want to remove all user data after uninstalling VS Code, you can delete the user data folders Code
+To remove all user data after uninstalling VS Code, delete the user data folders Code and .vscode.
+This returns VS Code to the state before installation and can reset all settings without uninstalling VS Code.

 The folder locations vary depending on your platform: